 - Ask them to check out the blog content and contribute to the conversation (i.e., leave a comment)

 - Go the extra mile to inform the expert(s) that you mentioned their name or linked to their site in your recent post.
 However, your email outreach will be more successful, if you learn how to email busy people and avoid wasting their time.

-Another example: I mentioned Ramsay Taplin of Blogtyrant.com on my recent blog post and he was motivated to write a comment.
+Another example: I mentioned Ramsay Taplin of Blogtyrant.com in a recent blog post, and he was motivated to write a comment.
 Of course, I replied to him to keep the conversation going.